-I recently turned 42 years old (which is twice as cool as turning 21!), and I turned introspective for a bit, looking back at my long life.
+I recently turned 50, and I turned introspective for a bit, looking back at my long life.
 I thought back to when I lived on Walton Mountain (ask your parents), churned my own butter and watched TV with the aid of an antenna covered in tin foil.

 My father once bought my brothers and I a box of baseball cards in cello packs in 1978 (still my favorite Topps set).
-And since you could see which players were on the top and bottom cards, my brothers and I took turns on which packs we wanted to open.
+And since you could see which players were on the top and bottom cards, my brothers and I took turns choosing which packs we wanted to open in order.

 It was my very first Fantasy draft.